sun-yixiao/sun-yixiao.github.io/research.md

 ------

 **Sun, Y.**, Chen, Z.\*, Yan, X.-F., Zhang, Y., Chen, J., & Wang, C.-J.* (Revise and Resubmit).
-Globalization in International Tensions: The Impact of Military Conflicts on Cultural Orientations of Multinational Corporations’ Advertising in Modern China (1932–1937). _Chinese Journal of Communication_.
+Globalization in International Tensions: The Impact of Military Conflicts on Cultural Orientations of Multinational Corporations’ Advertising in Modern China (1932–1937).

 Zhang, Y., Lu, G., **Sun, Y.**, Chen, Z.\*, & Wang, C.-J.* (Under Review).
-Let Us Not Wallow in the Valley of Despair: The Role of Emotion and Narrative in Fostering Resilience. _Journal of Communication_.
+Let Us Not Wallow in the Valley of Despair: The Role of Emotion and Narrative in Fostering Resilience.

 Chen, Z., Yu, W., **Sun, Y.**, & Wang, C.-J.* (Under Review).
 Will the Dark Side of the Internet Lead to More Misinformation Beliefs?
-Evidence from the COVID-19 Pandemic and the 2020 U.S. Presidential Election. _Information, Communication & Society_.
+Evidence from the COVID-19 Pandemic and the 2020 U.S. Presidential Election.

 **Selected Works in Progress**